mwsohn/pwr.jl/README.md

 # pwr
 Julia port of `pwr` package in R. This package was originally created by Stephane Champely, from the University of Lyon.
+This package implemented power calculations along the lines of Cohen (1988) using in particular the same notations for effect sizes.
+Examples from the book are given.

 ## Installation
 To install `pwr`, use the following: